svelteuidev/svelteui/apps/docs/src/pages/theming/create-styles.md

 ## Keyframes

-For creating CSS animations, you can either use the svelte transition api, or SvelteUI's keyframe function, which is a function to create a global CSS @keyframe rule.
+For creating CSS animations, you can either use the Svelte transition api, or SvelteUI's `keyframes` function, which is a function to create a global CSS @keyframe rule.

 ```svelte
 <script>